On the Finiteness of the Derived Equivalence Classes of some Stable Endomorphism Rings: The Derived Equivalence Class

 \end{example}

-Not only will paths in $X_M$ correspond to mutation sequences, but also to derived equivalences between the algebras of interest.
-By Theorem \ref{derivedequiv}, for each arrow $s_i \colon N \to \upnu_iN$ in $X_M$ we can choose a derived equivalence
+Not only will paths in $\umut(M)$ correspond to mutation sequences, but also to derived equivalences between the algebras of interest.
+Combining Proposition \ref{derivedequiv} with Theorem \ref{rickards}, for each arrow $s_i \colon \overline{N} \to \overline{N}'$ in $\umut(M)$ there exists a derived equivalence